zlc1254130852/Final_Project/README.md

 If not working, try to use requirements_complete.txt, which includes all the dependencies in the original environment, some might not be necessary.

+In setting.py line 6, set the database URI.

+For the first time running the project, in app.py uncomment line 16-33 and run the project to initialize tables and records in the database, then comment these lines again for subsequent running.

 Open cmd, change directory to the one where app.py is located, use command "flask run --host 0.0.0.0" to run the project.

 Then enter "127.0.0.1:5000/login" in the browser to visit(username 111, password 111, or click "Register" on the top right corner of the page to register a new one)